-1 1 1 1 Policy on the Selection of Directors and Diversity in the Composition of the Board of Directors of Ebro Foods S.A.
+Policy on the Selection of Directors and Diversity in the Composition of the Board of Directors of Ebro Foods S.A.
 Intranet; this Policy is private and is only available for employees of the Ebro Group S1 This Policy, applicable exclusively to the Directors of the Ebro Group, establishes the following "Applicable Principles" (point 4): • All nominations for the selection of candidates shall be based on a prior analysis of the needs of the Board.
-The outcome of this analysis shall be set down in the reasoned report issued by the Nomination and Remuneration Committee, which shall be published on colling the general meeting at which the ratification, appointment or re-election of each director is to be laid before the shareholders. • Endeavours shall be made at all times to favour the diversity of expertise, experience, age and gender on the Board. • In the selection process, efforts shall be made to avoid any implicit bias that may entail discrimination on whatsoever grounds against any of the candidates. • In a situation in which the candidates are in equal conditions, the one whose gender is least represented on the board at that time shall be chosen. • The Company has set the target for the gender least represented on the Board members by the end of 2022 and thereafter.
+The outcome of this analysis shall be set down in the reasoned report issued by the Nomination and Remuneration Committee, which shall be published on calling the general meeting at which the ratification, appointment or re-election of each director is to be laid before the shareholders. • Endeavours shall be made at all times to favour the diversity of expertise, experience, age and gender on the Board. • In the selection process, efforts shall be made to avoid any implicit bias that may entail discrimination on whatsoever grounds against any of the candidates. • In a situation in which the candidates are in equal conditions, the one whose gender is least represented on the Board at that time shall be chosen.
 Board of Directors Board of Directors Nomination and Remuneration Committee Remuneration Policy for Directors of Ebro Foods, S.A.
 Remuneration Policy for Directors S1 With regard to the determination of this Policy, based on the regulation in laws and the articles of association and the principles set out above, the company's Nomination and Remuneration Committee prepares a proposed Remuneration Policy for Directors for each three-year period and submits it to the Board of Directors for consideration, together with the corresponding specific report.
 The Board must then adopt a reasoned decision as to whether to table a motion for its approval at the General Meeting, pursuant to section 529 novodecies of the Corporate Enterprises Act.
-This Policy, valid for the years 2025-2027, contains the following points: Internal regulation on Directors' remuneration Principles and targets governing Directors' remuneration Contribution of the policy to the long-term strategy, interests and sustainability Process for determining the Remuneration Policy for Directors Pay and employment conditions of workers in the Company considered when establishing the remuneration policy Remuneration of the Directors as such Structure of Directors' Remuneration Aspects to be considered in the event of future incorporation of other executive directors Validity Board of Directors General Meeting of Shareholders Nomination and Remuneration Committee
+This Policy, valid for the years 2025-2027, contains the following points: •Internal regulation on Directors' remuneration •Principles and targets governing Directors' remuneration •Contribution of the policy to the long-term strategy, interests and sustainability •Process for determining the Remuneration Policy for Directors •Pay and employment conditions of workers in the Company considered when establishing the remuneration of the Directors as such •Structure of Directors' Remuneration •Aspects to be considered in the event of future incorporation of other executive directors • Validity Board of Directors General Meeting of Shareholders Nomination and Remuneration Committee